AdirHalfon/CTF-Write-Ups/README.md

 __The write-ups are ready, but will be uploaded once Matrix and CheckPoint end their challenges :blush:__
 Meanwhile, you can see which flags I achieved.
-You can even visit regularly and see which new flags I achieved :smirk:!
+You can even visit regularly and see which new flags I achieve :smirk:!

 # Matrix CTF challenges 2020
 In March 2020 Matrix released CTF challenges intending to recruit people.
 I did not manage to finish them all(yet!), but I really enjoyed and learned a lot of new stuff!